SMTG-Bham/easyunfold/README.md

 5. Run post-processing to obtain the unfolded band structure.

 The supercell usually contains certain defects, or a special quasi random structure.
-In both cases, its symmetry is lowered when compared to the perfect primtive cell.
+In both cases, its symmetry is lowered when compared to the perfect primitive cell.
-Hence, for a given kpoint path in the primitive cell, additional kpoints may need to be sampled, and the extrated spectral weights need to be averaged in the end to obtained the effective band structure (EBS).
+Hence, for a given kpoint path in the primitive cell, additional kpoints may need to be sampled, and the extracted spectral weights need to be averaged in the end to obtained the effective band structure (EBS).

 At the moment, only VASP calculations are supported, although in principle other PW code can be supported easily if the wavefunction can be read in.
 Use of VASP is assumed for the guide below.

-### Step 1 generate the kpoints path of the primitive cell
+### Step 1 - Generate the kpoints path of the primitive cell

-This can be done by well established packages such as `seekpath`.
+This can be done by well established packages such as [seekpath](https://www.materialscloud.org/work/tools/seekpath).
 Be careful that the "standardised" primitive cell may be different from input structure, and the generated path is correct for the standard primitive cell only.
-We recommand using [sumo](https://github.com/SMTG-UCL/sumo) for generating the kpoints, which privdes a nice command line interface:
+We recommand using [sumo](https://github.com/SMTG-UCL/sumo) for generating the kpoints, which provides a nice command line interface:

 ```
 sumo-kgen -p POSCAR